-- 2) only intense moisture transport reach around the globe at higher tropical and lower subtropical latitudes, away from the inner tropics, but beyond the reach of the extratropical upper-level forcing.
-EPEs of this category are most likely associated with (i) tropical cyclones over the western and eastern North Pacific near East Asia and Central America, respectively, the southern Indian Ocean near Madagaskar and the Maritime Continent near north Australia, and the Gulf of Mexico and the southeastern USA (Prat and Nelson, 2016; Khouakhi et. al., 2017; Franco-Diaz et al., 2019), (ii) tropical easterly waves over North Africa, the North Atlantic, the Carribean, and Central America (Ladwig and Stensrud, 2009; Cretat et al., 2015; Vigaud and Robertson, 2017), and (iii) monsoon lows/depression over India and neighbouring regions in South Asia, the eastern North Pacific near Central America, and north Australia (Hurley and Boos, 2015; Berry and Reeder, 2016); - 740 3) combined Rossby wave breaking and intense moisture transport with a direct PV influence dominate over the larger part of the globe, from subtropical to polar latitudes.
-This category is particularly relevant in (semi)arid subtropical regions where tropical-extratropical interactions are of central importance for (heavy) rainfall events (Wright 1997; Knippertz, 2003; Favors and Abatzoglou, 2013; Hart et al., 2013; Pascale and Bordoni, 2016; De Vries et al., 2018; Sierks et al., 2020).
-These events arise when the midlatitude forcing reaches into low latitudes and couples with the tropical low-level circulation, initiating a poleward moisture incursion into these dry regions; - 4) combined Rossby wave breaking and intense moisture transport, exclusively with a remote PV influence emerge over large parts of the extratropical west coasts of North and South America, and also over western margins of Iceland, Norway, and New Zealand.
+2009; Crétat et al., 2015; Vigaud and Robertson, 2017); and (iii) monsoon lows and depressions over India and neighbouring regions in South Asia, the eastern North Pacific near Central America, and northern Australia (Hurley and Boos, 2015; Berry and Reeder, 2016).

+- 3. Combined Rossby wave breaking and intense moisture transport.
+This category dominates over the larger part of the globe, from subtropical to polar latitudes.
+Interestingly, this constellation is particularly relevant in (semi)arid subtropical regions where tropicalextratropical interactions are of central importance for (heavy) rainfall events (Wright, 1997; Knippertz, 2003; Favors and Abatzoglou, 2013; Hart et al., 2013; Pascale and Bordoni, 2016; De Vries et al., 2018; Sierks et al., 2020).
+These events arise when the midlatitude forcing reaches into low latitudes and couples with the tropical low-level circulation, initiating a poleward moisture incursion into these dry regions. - 4.
+Remote Rossby wave breaking and intense moisture transport.
+This category is relatively important over large parts of the extratropical west coasts of North and South America, and also over the western margins of Iceland, Norway, and New Zealand.
 Remote Rossby wave breaking steers intense moisture transport towards these mountainous coastal zones where orographic lifting provides forcing for upward motion, whereas the direct influence of the upper-level forcing for ascent through dynamical lifting or reduced static stability is weak or negligible.
 This mechanism is very typical of Rossby wave breaking that goes along with the formation and landfall of atmospheric rivers (Payne and Magnusdottir, 2014, 2016; Mundhenk et al., 2016b; Hu et al., 2017; Zavadoff and Kirtman, 2020).
 In addition, events of this category also emerge over subtropical regions in transition zones between categories 2 and 3 over Australia and East Asia.
-Presumably, the PV streamers reach into low latitudes and initiate poleward transport of tropical moisture, but are positioned too far away to exert a direct forcing for ascent, consistent with the Jeddah, Indian and Pakistan flooding events as discussed in section 3; - 5) neither Rossby wave breaking nor intense moisture transport are predominantly found over the inner tropics, high topography at lower latitudes (the Himalaya's, the Ethiopian Highlands, the Mexican Plateau, and the Altiplano in the Andes), and the core polar regions.
-The limited relevance of the two synoptic-scale processes over these regions can be explained by the strong local forcing that gives rise to EPEs over the tropics (e.g., Maranan et al., 2018) and high topography.
-In addition, air at high altitudes and latitudes can only hold very low moisture amounts, resulting in relatively low IVT that rarely exceeds 200 kg m-1 s-1.
+Presumably, the PV streamers reach into low latitudes and initiate poleward transport of tropical moisture but are positioned too far away to exert a direct forcing for ascent, consistent with the Jeddah, India and Pakistan flooding events as discussed in Sect.
+3. - 5.
+Neither Rossby wave breaking nor intense moisture transport.
+This category is predominantly confined to the inner tropics, high topography at lower latitudes (the Himalayas, the Ethiopian Highlands, the Mexican Plateau, and the Altiplano in the Andes), and the core polar regions.
+The limited relevance of the two synoptic-scale processes over these regions can be explained by the strong local forcing that gives rise to EPEs over the tropics (e.g. Maranan et al., 2018) and high topography.
+In addition, air at high altitudes and latitudes can only hold very low moisture amounts, resulting in relatively low IVT that rarely exceeds

+$200 \text{ kg m}^{-1} \text{ s}^{-1}$.
 Also, over the poles, the detection of PV streamers can be questionable as the stratospheric bodies are centred over these regions.